nftstorage/ucan.storage/readme.md

 The `prf` or "proof" field contains the "chain of proofs" that validates the delegated chain of authority.

 The `att` or "attenuations" field specifies the permissions that the token should grant to the bearer.
-These are described in the [UCAN.Storage spec][spec] and can be hand-waved away for now.
+These are described in the [Storage capabilities](#storage-capabiliites) section below, and in greater detail in the [UCAN.Storage spec][spec].

 To illustrate the authorization flow, let's walk through an example using NFT.Storage as the storage service and an NFT marketplace that wants to allow their users to upload to NFT.Storage.